bertrand-lupart/pikefarm-workers/README.md

 * the tools required to build Pike from source ;
 * the dependencies for building Pike features (WIP);

 These images *don't* contain a Pike interpreter.
-Please use [Pike container images](https://hub.docker.com/r/bertrandlupart/pike) instead.
+Please use [Pike Docker container images](https://github.com/bertrand-lupart/docker-pike) instead.

 ## Usage